 I’m not an expert by any means and I feel much more comfortable swapping tips on skincare than I do moving, but I hope this helps you!
 If you have a move planned with a baby in 2018, don’t stress too much.
 Stick to a few tips and you can totally do it!
 Now decorating with a baby?!
 That’s a totally different story.
 You don’t want to know how many coffee tables I have ordered and returned.
 One is baby friendly but doesn’t fit.
 Then another one is baby friendly and doesn’t match.
 Then I got one but it is so gorgeous I want it in the formal dining room, heaven forbid my kids color on it in the future or something.
 Then I ordered an ottoman and my husband said it clashed with the chairs.
 I finally purchased a round one, ordered a “bumper” for it online and called it a day.
 And if that doesn’t work well then I’ll probably ban myself from ever ordering furniture ever again…

 I hope this helps you!
-Are you moving in 2018?!
+Are you moving in 2023?
+Why not let these full service movers help you out!

 | Editor’s Note: You may have noticed the Q&A video didn’t go live yesterday as promised and I truly apologize for anyone looking for it.
 Yesterday we had a scary family emergency and a loved one’s car was totaled by an 18 wheeler.
 The laptop containing the video was in the car.
 Clearly, the video does not matter and it of course won’t be uploaded now.
 However, I just wanted to share as I had received some questions asking why the video didn’t go live.
 Thank you so much for your kindness as always! xo|